checkstyle-addons/checkstyle-addons/_includes/pages/matrix-detail-notes.md

 version is available via `toolVersion`, but not by default.
 The bottom line is that one should *always* set `toolVersion`.\\
-Entries are set in parentheses when either the Checkstyle version is less than 5.2 (because then it is not available on Maven Central or Bintray jcenter), or the Gradle version is less than 1.0 (because then no Gradle Checkstyle plugin exists).
+Entries are set in parentheses when either the Checkstyle version is less than 5.2 (because then it is not available on Maven Central), or the Gradle version is less than 1.0 (because then no Gradle Checkstyle plugin exists).

 <a name="m" class="csa-offset-anchor"/>